kimmlee/dataeng_interview_exercise1/README.md

 ## Interview Questions

-1. Build the docker images and run the applications
+Check point 1.
+Build the docker images and run the applications
     * Hint: Should only require `docker compose`
     * Hint: The service is running on `localhost:8888`, unless changes are made to `docker-compose.yml`
 2. Create a request to obtain the list of users (any language or using API tools)